hlfredoutrodot/H-D-Remaster/README.md

 1. Download .7z archive [here](https://mega.nz/file/VaVz2BwA#9XZTveP09DfiiVp0Um03Z2v5WWnZPxFP5VNOw92uO7Q)

 ### Antivirus troubleshooting
 The installer of the remaster was created using bat2exe converter, so game.exe is not signed by microsoft and it can cause some mistakes.
+If you won't bypass your antivirus, just launch the game by hde.exe (please keep in mind that this method don't allow you to have custom languages or custom user auto-login)

 ## Install on an existing Hidden and Dangerous Deluxe installation (Better solution)